erikmartino/websid/raspi/websid_module/README.md

 	   that has automatically clocked down due to cpu overheating..

+It seems there are some core specific system threads, e.g.:
+ (cpuhp=cpu hotplug, migration=distributes workload across CPU cores, ksoftirq=thread raised to handle unserved software interrupts)

+pi@raspberrypi:~ $ ps -eo pid,ppid,ni,comm | grep /3
+   25     2   0 cpuhp/3
+   26     2   - migration/3
+   27     2   0 ksoftirqd/3
+   28     2   0 kworker/3:0
+   29     2 -20 kworker/3:0H

+some of which (e.g. "rcuog/3") are already handled on a different core due to the used cmdline.txt settings.

+The above still are on core #3, e.g. see:

+pi@raspberrypi:~ $ ps -o psr 25
+  PSR
+  3
+(or use "ps -eF" to check respective PSR for all running processes)

+.. and it seems that they cannot be migrated elsewhere (e.g. "taskset -pc 2 25" fails..)

+The device driver tries to no completely starve these other threads by proactively calling schedule() whenever there is time for it available.

+Note: The kernel will notice the hijacking of core #3 and would log lengthy "stall" and "hung_task" warnings to  /var/log/kern.log The websid player automatically disables those warnings (only when using the "device driver playback method" by changing the respective configuration files, e.g.

+   /sys/module/rcupdate/parameters/rcu_cpu_stall_suppress
+   /proc/sys/kernel/hung_task_timeout_secs

+ The original settings are restored when rebooting.

 ## License
 Terms of Use: This software is licensed under a CC BY-NC-SA